Study Abroad Programs and Resources

 - Huayu Enrichment Scholarship: This scholarship is intended to "encourage international students (Mainland China, Hong Kong, Macao SAR students are not eligible) to undertake Huayu courses in the Republic of China (Taiwan); in order to provide them with opportunities to increase their understanding of Taiwanese culture and society, and to promote mutual understanding and interactions between Taiwan and the international community."
 Students may apply for summer funding or for up to one year.
 Successful applicants will receive a monthly stipend of NT$25,000 (approx. US$800).

-For students interested in continuing their involvement with Chinese culture and society after graduation, there are many opportunities for conducting China-related research, or studying or teaching in China and Taiwan.
+For students interested in continuing their involvement with Chinese culture and society after graduation, in addition to those funding sources listed above, there are many opportunities for conducting China-related research, studying or teaching in China and Taiwan, or pursuing a Chinese-related career.
 These include: